Saturnyx/curator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
+For more information, please check the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ### Development Setup